 Ferre Alpaerts, 1993.

 Is language genetically encoded?
-The starting point of the theory of genetic semantics is the hypothesis that there is a universal genetic code, that gives an inner meaning to words, to the sounds of words as well as to colours.
+The starting point of the theory of genetic semantics is the hypothesis that there is a universal genetic code, that gives an abstract, codic meaning to words, to the sounds of words as well as to colours.
 To answer this question, Alpaerts puts the results of the research Wie Farben Wirken (1990) by German sociologist Eva Heller, on the effect of colours, together with his genetic Semantic Dictionary (1992).
-If his classification, built up according to the mathematics of the DNA, does not show universal structures but a random arrangement of words, there can be no connection with Heller’s research results.
-The expectation, on the other hand, is that Heller’s respondents will be more or less guided by this hereditary code when making a connection between words and colours.
-Alpaerts shows in this comparative study that the connection made by genetic semantics between phonetic shapes and colours is indeed retrieved in Heller’s research.
+If his classification, built up according to the codon system of the DNA, does not show universal structures but a random arrangement of words, there can be no connection with Heller’s research results.
+The expectation, on the other hand, is that Heller’s respondents will be more or less guided by this hereditary coding system when making a connection between words and colours.
+Alpaerts shows in this comparative study that the connections as predicted by genetic semantics between phonetic shapes and colours is indeed retrieved in Heller’s research.

-The Semantic Dictionary contains 140 of the 200 words Heller incorporates, with three kinds of colours that, according to genetic semantics, show the inner meaning:
+The Semantic Dictionary contains 140 of the 200 words Heller incorporates, with three kinds of colours that, according to genetic semantics, show the codic meaning:

-- H-Colours: 64 colour shades that include the colour space
+- H-Colours: 64 colour shades that include the RGB colour gamut.

 - B-colours: The bottom colours of the 64 colour combinations